teuben/QAC/test/bench.md

 ## sky4z

-This is the medium scale, with the (old) small gmc_2L model
+This is the medium scale, with the (old) small gmc_2L model.
+This is confusing, on shm it actually runs slower, despite that there is enough memory.

       T480   hdd   7772.26user 273.52system 34:49.61elapsed 385%CPU
              shm